bysreg/horizontal-jump/README.md

 `Horizontal Jump: Jump Right` to move cursor position to the character after the next whitepace in the line.

-`Horizontal Jump: Jump Left` to move cursor position to the character before the next whitepace in the line.
+`Horizontal Jump: Jump Left` to move cursor position to the character before the previous whitepace in the line.

 ## Features